Policies and Procedures

-- After two no-shows or cancellations, you must meet with a WCS or CDC Director to determine your eligibility to continue to participate in career programs.
+- After two no-shows or cancellations, you must meet with a WCS or OCC Director to determine your eligibility to continue to participate in career programs.

 3. After accepting an offer from a company, the following will be completed:

-- I will notify the WCS or CDC of my placement information.*
+- I will notify the WCS or OCC of my placement information.*

 - I will stop interviewing through the on-campus interview system.